xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
+3.6.13 Dec 9, 2014
-    -enh (djulien) Allow continue if port open fails (useful for diagnostics/debug) -enh (djulien) Add up-once and down-once options to Picture.
+	-enh (dkulp) Allow a skip size of zero.
+This allow the skips effect to stand still -enh (djulien) Allow continue if port open fails (useful for diagnostics/debug) -enh (djulien) Add up-once and down-once options to Picture.
     -enh (djulien) Add Bubble option to Circles effect.